Columbus Domestic Violence Attorneys

 Certain types of harassment, menacing, or emotional abuse are also prohibited because any threat of force that knowingly causes a family or household member to believe that you will cause them harm is also considered domestic violence.

-Individual protected under Ohio’s domestic violence law is anyone residing or has resided with the alleged offender.
-This includes but not limited to:
+Individuals protected under Ohio’s domestic violence law include anyone residing or who has resided with the alleged offender.
+This includes but is not limited to:

 - Parents, guardians, or other relatives